Hyundai Kona review & buyer's guide

 RECOMMENDED RETAIL PRICING (+ on-road costs)

 These prices are BEFORE on-road costs (which vary by state and price but are in the $4000 ballpark).
-Here in ‘Straya it’s $24,500 for the base Active, and $28,000 for the Active 1.6T - and that adds the grunty engine, the dual-clutch transmission, and the all-wheel drive.
+Here in ‘Straya it’s $23,500 for the base 2.0-litre Go, and $27,000 for the Go 1.6T - and that adds the grunty engine, the dual-clutch transmission, and the all-wheel drive.

-There’s a comprehensive safety pack for the Active - it’s worthwhile.
-You get blind spot monitoring, rear cross-traffic detection, lane-keep assist and forward warning and auto emergency braking.
+There’s a comprehensive safety pack for the Active and Go.
+It’s worthwhile.
+You get blind spot monitoring, rear cross-traffic detection, lane-keep assist and forward collision warning.
 That’s going to cost you another $1500.

-It’s another $4000 more for Elite, and another $4000 more for the Highlander.
-The range tops out at $36,000 for the Highlander 1.6 turbo.
-Premium paint is about $600 and the two-tone roof is about $300 on Elite and Highlander only.
+It’s a $2000 step up to Active, and another $4000 more for Elite, and a whopping $6000 more for the Highlander.
+The range tops out at $39,000 for the Highlander 1.6 turbo.
+Premium paint is about $600 and the two-tone roof is available on Highlander as a no-cost option if the thought of the big sunroof is unappealing.

 Servicing is dirt cheap - $259 a throw.
 Once every 12 months or 15,000km for the 2.0 atmo Kona, or 12 months or 10,000km for the 1.6T - remember, that’s time or distance, whichever occurs first.